How to Spot a Declining Tree Prior to it's Too Late

 FAQs

-What are the symptoms of a dying tree?
+What are the signs of a dying tree?

-The most common signs of disease in trees are yellowing leaves, wilted branches, and the growth of mushrooms at the base of the tree.
+Common signs of disease in trees include yellowing leaves, wilted branches, and mushrooms growing at the bottom of the tree.

 Conclusion